It sounds ridiculous, you have spent the past three years studying towards your degree but the skills section of your CV could still be empty.

 - Apply literary and information-processing skills, as well as interpersonal skills

 The report goes on to say what Economics is.
-Hopefully, you already know this, but if you’d like to see it, it is on the HEA website (pdf).
+Hopefully, you already know this, but if you’d like to see it, it is on the HE Academy website (PDF).

 In addition, Malindi Myers, an Economist working for the Office of National Statistics and previous Economist for HM Treasury and the European Commission, explains that, “The skills you develop as an economist are very transferable – from an ability to problem solve, handle strong data, communicate with both specialist and non-specialist audiences, develop a wide range of communication skills (verbal, written, presentational) to working with other people often across a range of fields and interests and analysing things at a regional, national and international level- you will not be short of the skills that employers prize.”